Secret Server: The Getting Started Guide for End-Users

 Secret Server Getting Started Tutorial: Secret Server is a powerful solution with many facets.
 As such, we have created this guide, which is an introductory tutorial for new users.
 The tutorial suggests an order to learn topics and points to specific sections for more detail.
 This tutorial is oriented toward system administrators and other technical professionals.
 We recommend that non-technical users start with our End User Guide (link above).

-FREE eBook: Privileged Account Management for Dummies: This fast, easy read gives users, IT staff, and business stakeholders a practical understanding of privileged account management and its security implications.
+FREE eBook: Privileged Access Management for Dummies: This fast, easy read gives users, IT staff, and business stakeholders a practical understanding of privileged account management and its security implications.
 Get up to speed fast on privileged account management and security basics with this book which is simple enough for beginners, but smart enough for experts.

 What’s a ‘Secret’?